 Wondering what you can do to help?

 We need your help reaching more people about proposed mining in the valley.
-The signs are an SOSVV fundraiser and the suggested donation is $25 each, plus any additional contribution you wish to make.
-Proceeds will go toward covering costs for more signs (SOSVV’s cost is $11 each plus $1 for a stake), plus helping cover the other costs we are incurring in our work (printing, mailings, legal counsel, etc.).
+Yard signs and tee-shirts are an SOSvv fundraiser and the suggested donation is $25 each, plus any additional contribution you wish to make.
+Proceeds will go toward covering costs for more signs and tee-shirts, plus helping cover the other costs we are incurring in our work (printing, mailings, legal counsel, etc.).
 Each sign measures 18 x 24 with a ground stake.
 See the graphic to the right, at the top of our sidebar menu.

-Click on our donation button: The minimum donation for a yard sign is $25 each, and you can contribute more if you like.
-Important: In the “Add comment or note” section please enter your phone number, address, and include the words “yard sign.”
+Click on our donation button: The minimum donation for a yard sign or tee-shirt is $25 each, and you can contribute more if you like.
+Important: In the “Add comment or note” section please enter your phone number, address, and include the words “yard sign” or “tee-shirt and size.”
 We will contact you to arrange a convenient time to deliver your sign to you.
 Your donation is tax-deductible donation.

 Tell your community, Boulder County, and Martian Marietta Materials how you feel about mining in the St. Vrain Valley with an eye-catching sign!